James O. Mason

 James Ostermann Mason (June 19, 1930 – October 9, 2019) was an American medical doctor and public health administrator.
 He was the United States Assistant Secretary for Health (ASH) from 1989 to 1993 and the Acting Surgeon General of the United States from 1989 to 1990.
 As the ASH he was also a former four-star admiral in the United States Public Health Service Commissioned Corps.
 He was also a director of the Centers for Disease Control and Prevention and a general authority of the Church of Jesus Christ of Latter-day Saints (LDS Church).

 Early life and education

 Born in Salt Lake City, Utah, Mason earned B.A. and M.D. degrees from the University of Utah.
-Mason received an MPH from Harvard in 1963.
-He also earned a DrPH in public health from Harvard University.
-He completed this later degree at Harvard in 1967.
+Mason received an MPH degree from Harvard in 1963.
+In 1967, he completed a DrPH degree in public health from Harvard University.

 Mason did residencies at Peter Bent Brigham Hospital and Johns Hopkins Hospital.